lakshmankumar12/nixPowerToolNotes/docker.md

 #get a shell to some running container
 #get container name using docker ps -a
+#this will die if the original container exits
 docker exec -i -t <container-name> /bin/bash

 #attach to a container (you shoul rather exec as quitting that bash wont stop the container)
 #  heopfully the container is running a shell of sort
 docker attach container_name
+## Note the special key-sequence - ctrl-p,ctrl-q will detach you out of the container

 # stop a container
 #  .. will send a SIGKILL (or any signal passed as arg) to the main process in the container